deepu105/spring-io/README.md

 Start the application with `/.gradlew` if its not running already.
 If you already have it running then either recompile using `./gradlew compileJava` or using your IDE.

-Now we need a front end for this.
+Now we need a UI for this.
 Navigate to the gateway folder and run these commands

 ```bash
 cd ../gateway
 yo jhipster:import-jdl ../store/jhipster-jdl.jh
 ```

-JHipster will automatically create appropriate front end for the entities since we have declared `microservice * with store` in the JDL
+JHipster will automatically create appropriate client-side for the entities since we have declared `microservice * with store` in the JDL

 Now run `yarn start` if its not running already to view the UI for the generated entities.
 Create a couple Brand for the existing `admin` and `user` users, as well as a few Categories, Sub Categories and few Product entries.

 Commit all your changes to Git.